 Two Strategies to Improve the Health of Our Community

-Healthy Community Coalition is an affiliate of the Franklin Community Health Network working to improve the health and well-being of our families, neighbors, and the communities where we live and work.
+Healthy Community Coalition works to improve the health and well-being of our families, neighbors, and the communities where we live and work.
 We have two main strategies:

 - Community building.
 We bring the community together, expanding opportunities for recreation, voluntarism, work, and just getting together to enjoy the company of our neighbors.